SovereignCraft/Sovereign-Craft-Economy/README.md

 ## 🔥 Why You Shouldn’t Run This (Seriously)
 Let’s be real, this plugin is a labor of love built for *my* server.
 Here’s why you’d have to be a certified psychopath to try it on yours:
-- **Financial Risk**: Sats don’t mess around.
-One wrong move, and your wallet, and your players' wallets toast.
+- **Financial Risk**: Bitcoin doesn’t mess around.
+There's no faucet and settlement is final.
+One wrong move, and your wallet, and your players' wallets your node, or balance is toast.
-- **Node Management**: It’s a part-time gig.
+- **Node Management**: Is at least a part-time gig.
 Syncing, channels, liquidity hope you like babysitting tech directly tied to money.
-- **Infrastructure Hell**: DNS, proxies, LNDhub—the list goes on.
+- **Infrastructure Hell**: DNS, proxies, LNDhub, the list goes on.
 You’re the sysadmin, programmer, banker, webadmin, and customer support rep now.
 - **Lag Nightmares**: A slow node = a laggy server.
 Your players will riot.

 *Seriously, don’t do it.
 Or do.
 Because freedom comes first.*